About

 Better futures are not only possible — they already exist in-the-making.

-Future Natures is establishing an international network, an online platform and a research initiative, including diverse communities of researchers, commoners, and commoning-aligned artists, writers, makers and others.
+Future Natures involves an international network, an online platform and a research initiative, including diverse communities of researchers, commoners, and commoning-aligned artists, writers, makers and others.
 We are also involved in a growing series of projects and collaborations.

 Who we are